 Here, find out how to make your own DIY rocket by watching the video.
 Then, get the guide for the step-by-step directions plus cool physics and space travel trivia and extra resources.

-And don’t forget to snap pix of all the fun you’re having and post to Instagram with the hashtag #MPcamp!
+Having a “blast”?
+Let us know!
+Snap pix of all the fun you’re having and post to Instagram with the hashtag #MPcamp.